grinwiz/errors/README.md

 - Standard HTTP errors: `BadRequestError`, `NotFoundError`, `UnauthorizedError`, etc.
 - Base `BaseError` for custom extensions.
 - `CustomError` for dynamic or one-off errors with any `statusCode` and `errorCode`.
-- Supports `details` metadata for debugging or logging.
+- Supports `data` metadata for debugging or logging.
 - Fully compatible with Express, Fastify, or any Node.js backend.

 ---